supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 ![spiderweb.jpg](/blogs/naess/dailynotes/28-01-2021/spiderweb.jpg)

 It reminds me of this image of some cult circle, the concept is alive as long as people (the instances) hold hands together around it.
 Sometimes it has only one instance but it'll spread.
 This is a silly ass analogy and not exactly spot on, but the image below nails it, the ball is the concept.
 I like that these people don't touch the ball, it just kinda is there.
-So the people are the instances (e.g. a rabbit, fox...) and the ball is the concept (e.g. animal).
+So the people are the instances (e.g. a rabbit, fox...) and the ball is the concept derived from these instances (e.g. animal).

 ![cult_circle.png](/blogs/naess/dailynotes/28-01-2021/cult_circle.png)